GiacomoLorenzon/vascular_hemodynamics_test_cases/README.md

 ## Tests list
 The available tests are:
-+ Single vessel;
+1. Single vessel;
-+ Single vessel with stent implant;
+2. Single vessel with stent implant;
-+ Single vessel with stent implant and adaptive mesh;
+3. Single vessel with stent implant and adaptive mesh;
-+ Bifurcation of a single vessel;
+4. Bifurcation of a single vessel;
-+ Small vessels network.
+5. Small vessels network.

+Each folder contains two subfolders: **data** has in it the input files, whereas **results** stores the output of those very same simulations.

 ## Get the software
 To download, install or use **<kbd>life<sup>x</sup></kbd>**, please refer to